Mount Tempü

-Mount Tempü is a peak of the Barail Range rising at the mountainous border of the Indian states of Manipur and Nagaland.
-With a height of 2994 m above sea level, Tempü is the highest peak in present day Indian state of Manipur and the second highest in the Barail Range.
+Mount Tempü/Mount Esii is a peak of the Barail Range rising at the mountainous border of the Indian states of Manipur and Nagaland.
+With a height of 2994 m above sea level, Tempü known by the people residing in Nagaland and Mt Esii by the people from Manipur is the highest peak of Manipur and the second highest peak in the Barail Range.

 Geography

 Mount Tempü is located at an altitude of 2994m above mean sea level.
-The peak is located in the western part of Viswema—the starting point of the climb.
-The peak is surrounded by other Naga communities such as Mao Nagas and Maram Nagas.
+The peak is located in the South western part of Viswema—the starting point of the climb.
+The peak is surrounded by other Naga people such as Mao Nagas and Maram Nagas.
 Occasionally the peak is snow covered during the winter months.
-On clear day one can catch a glimpse of Loktak Lake in the distance.

 Access

 Transportation

 The Asian Highway 1 and also the NH-2 passes through its foothills.
 The nearest airport is Dimapur Airport at Chümoukedima about 96 kilometres (60 miles) away from Viswema while the Bir Tikendrajit International Airport is located about 120 kilometres (75 miles) south of Viswema.